As a life coach, I do not practice psychotherapy and I do not pry into the nature of your past experiences.

 Repression is involuntary.
 It is a defense mechanism that blocks unwanted thoughts.
 Repression is your brain’s attempt at tightly wrapping up pain.

 But repression takes energy and causes unwanted health and behavioral side effects.
-It can make it difficult control your behavior – and to find the energy required for self-discipline.
+It can make it difficult to control your behavior – and to find the energy required for self-discipline.

 It gives rise to distraction behaviors, as described above.